 The hotel is very family friendly with its large garden, swimming pool and facilities for badminton, table tennis and a host of indoor games.
 The hotel also has a resident botanist who offers talks on the surrounding environment and wildlife and you can try your hand at some Keralan cooking.

 Spice Village offers 52 individual, tribal-styled thatch-roof cottages with verandas, modern plumbing, solar-powered hot water and contemporary furnishings.
 Standard Villas feature living rooms, a bedroom and a private garden.
-Deluxe Villas are cozy huts tucked away between fruit trees, herb beds and 50 year-old timbers from the arboretum laid down by A. W. Woods.
+Deluxe Villas are cosy huts tucked away between fruit trees, herb beds and 50 year-old timbers from the arboretum laid down by A. W. Woods.

 Children are very welcome to come and stay at Spice Village.
 However, there are no specific facilities available for them at the hotel.